 The SF Opera and SF Ballet also offer several performances on Sundays.
 The SF Opera is on stage in June and from September to December.
 They share the stage with the SF Ballet which offers performances from December (the Nutcracker) to May each year.

-You can also head over to Oracle Park (formerly AT&T Park) to catch a Giants game.
+You can also head over to Oracle Park to catch a Giants game.
 Our professional league baseball team takes the field from April to the end of September every year.
 They play more than a dozen games at home each month.
 This means, they offer a game almost every other Sunday in San Francisco during the season.

 At Oracle Park, make sure to gobble up some of the best garlic fries in town and make friends with your neighbors.
 It's one of the most beautiful parks to see a game in the US.